Jiang Shenglong

-Jiang Shenglong (蒋圣龙 (Jiǎng Shènglóng); born 24 December 2000) is a Chinese professional footballer who currently plays for Chinese Super League club Shanghai Shenhua.
+Jiang Shenglong (蒋圣龙 (Jiǎng Shènglóng); born 24 December 2000) is a Chinese professional footballer who plays as a centre-back for Chinese Super League club Shanghai Shenhua and the China national team.

 Club career

-Jiang Shenglong joined Chinese Super League side Shanghai Shenhua's youth academy in March 2018 when Shenhua bought Genbao Football Base's U19 teams.
+Jiang joined Chinese Super League side Shanghai Shenhua's youth academy in March 2018 when the club bought Genbao Football Base's under-19 players.
 He was promoted to the first team squad in the summer break of 2018.
 On 22 July 2018, Jiang made his senior debut in a 2–2 away draw against Henan Jianye, replacing Rong Hao in the 77th minute.

+On 30 September 2020, Jiang was loaned out to fellow top tier club Tianjin TEDA to gain more playing time.
+His debut would be in a league game on 16 October 2020 against Shenzhen in a 2-0 victory.
+The following season, Jiang would be loaned out again to another top tier club in Chongqing Liangjiang Athletic on 8 April 2020 for the 2021 Chinese Super League campaign.

 International career

+On 26 March 2019 he was selected as part of the Chinese U-23 team to participate for the qualification for the 2020 AFC U-23 Championship.
+He would make his debut on 26 March 2019 against Malaysia U-23 in a 2-2 draw, where he also scored his first goal for the team as China qualified for the tournament.

 On 20 July 2022, Jiang made his international debut in a 3-0 defeat against South Korea in the 2022 EAFF E-1 Football Championship, as the Chinese FA decided to field the U-23 national team for this senior competition.

+On 12 December 2023, Jiang was named in China's squad for the 2023 AFC Asian Cup in Qatar.